vaaako/dotfiles-and-scripts/README.md

 # About
 Multiple config files to set up different environments using `pacman`

->![WARNING] My rofi config is from [this repo](https://github.com/sayoohnara/bspwm-dots)
+>[!WARNING] My rofi config is from [this repo](https://github.com/sayoohnara/bspwm-dots)
 > i will change it later but im quite lazy now

->![WARNING] I didn't tested any of the installation scripts in a fresh install yet
+>[!WARNING] I didn't tested any of the installation scripts in a fresh install yet

 # Folders
 - **dm**: `xfce` and `gnome` installation and configuration